What Happens Immediately After Death?

 A medium will sense these conditions in his own body, although not with the full ferocity that the spirit person experienced.
 Considering the thousands of spirit messages I have given in my time, I have died thousands of deaths.
 The worst one I remember was when the spirit person “overshadowed” me with the sensation of his head being severed by a sheet of glass!
-It provided good evidence to the sitter, but left me with a sore throat for days.
+It provided good evidence to the sitter but left me with a sore throat for days.

 The new entrant to the afterlife has a feeling of exhilaration as the spirit initially leaves the body.
-Suddenly, all pain and discomfort is gone!
+Suddenly, all pain and discomfort are gone!
 We are told through mediumship that this transformation is immediate and complete.
 Also, spirit communicators have pointed out that the suffering when close to death is not as horrifying as it may appear.
 As death approaches, the body of light separates partly from the physical body so that the pain becomes distant and remote.
-The dying person’s consciousness becomes cantered on the body of light, which is free of all suffering.
+The dying person’s consciousness becomes centered on the body of light, which is free of all suffering.

 What about our illnesses?